nathanielwheeler/promulgate/README.md

-Promulgator is a go project generator.
+Promulgate is a go project generator for my own personal use.